The Salmonella Question

 Advice Salmonella

 I would therefore like to urge you to ensure that the status of the slaughter flock, based on the secured sampling (boot swabs) in the primary sector, is exchanged between the slaughterhouse and the processing plant in all cases where this is requested.
 By using this information internal channelling, the processing plant can ensure that the probability of poultry meat from (based on the assured boot swab test) Salmonella positive flocks being used for preparations is reduced.
 This minimizes the chance that Salmonella will be found in preparations.
 This approach enables the processing companies to demonstrate to the supervisory authority that they have taken proper to prevent salmonella from being found in preparation.
 With this approach, the chance that something is found during mandatory sampling (the scheme as required by EC ) will also be very small.
 The requirement does not apply to untreated fresh or frozen raw meat, there is only the requirement that S.e. and/or S.t. is absent in 25 grams.
-With the industry’s approach based on secured sampling at the primary farm and mandatory heating of flocks that tested positive, that has been solved for both untreated raw meat and meat preparations.”
+With the industry’s approach based on secured sampling at the primary farm and mandatory heating of flocks that tested positive, that problem has been solved for both untreated raw meat and meat preparations.”

 Conclusion

 This requirement applies to meat preparations made from poultry, i.e. Salmonella must be absent in 25 grams.
 For meat preparations of other meat, the requirement is that Salmonella is absent in 10 grams.
-For the of meat preparations, you can apply to the Dutch and Consumer Authority for an exemption based on small quantities according to the last paragraph of Annex 1 of Regulation (EU) 2073/2005.
+For the of meat preparations, you can apply to the Dutch Food and Consumer Safety Authority for an exemption based on small quantities according to the last paragraph of Annex 1 of Regulation (EU) 2073/2005.

 TwitterFacebookLinkedInPin It